Venue: The Oriental Museum, Durham

 Time: 12:15 - 4:15

-For further information and to book, contact the Oriental Museum at:
+For further information and to book a place, contact the Oriental Museum at:

 firstname.lastname@example.org or by telephone on 0191 3345694.